Mackenzie Arnold: The Wall from Down Under

 What She Brings to Portland

 Distribution.
 Command.
 Experience that can't be taught.
 Arnold has played in front of hostile crowds in Brisbane, London, Sydney, and Paris.
 Providence Park on a rainy Saturday night isn't going to rattle her.
-She organizes the backline like someone who's done it at a World Cup -- because she has.
+She organizes the backline like someone who's done it at a World Cup.
+Because she has.
 The Thorns' defensive structure starts with Arnold's voice and positioning.

 Career Highlights